aaron-grau/curic/nontech-readings/ruby.md

 The most significant difference between Ruby and Python is their communities.
 For better or worse, Ruby's popularity is tied to Rails.
 Hence Rails is the testing ground for many innovations in web development.
 Airbnb, Apple, Github, Groupon, Shopify, and Twitter all use Rails.

-Python developers tend
-to be more conservative in general.
+Python developers tend to be more conservative in general.
 Rubyists enjoy many new linguistic features before Python developers catch on.

 Because of the popularity of Rails, the fact that Python is older, and the early porting of statistical libraries in R to Python, Python has a more diverse community, including many more proponents in data science and academia.
 Ruby has no equivalent to Python's SciPy, NumPy, Matplob lib, or NLTK (Natural Language Toolkit) libraries.

 Here's an excellent infographic from UpGuard comparing the two languages:
 [Python versus Ruby](assets/python_vs_ruby.jpg)

+## Other Languages

+### PHP

+### C# / .NET

+### Java / Scala

+### Perl

+### Compiled Languages (C, C++)

+### Assembly / Machine Code

+## Vocabulary

+### TDD (Test-Driven Development)

+### BDD (Behavior-Driven Development)

+### Unit Test

+### Integration Test

+### Test Coverage